imbi-heidelberg/MetaNLP/paper/paper.md

 dtm_min <- select_features(dtm, alpha = 0.001, lambda = "min", seed = 42)
 ```

-The argument "alpha" is the elastic net mixing parameter and "lambda" is the
+The argument `alpha` denotes the elastic net mixing parameter and `lambda` is the
 parameter of the penalty.
 For further information, consult the function's documentation.

 ## Test data

 Suppose, a machine learning model has been trained using the document-term matrix and
 shall be used to classify more publications of the test data now.
 For this,
-the document-term matrix of the test data must have the same features as the matrix
+the document-term matrix of the test data must have exactly the same features as the matrix
 of the training data.
-The function `read_test_data` takes a `MetaNLP` object and the path to the test data as arguments and assimilates its columns by removing columns which only appear in the test data and adding columns as zero-columns which only exist in the training document-term matrix.
+The function `read_test_data` takes a `MetaNLP` object and
+the path to the test data as arguments and assimilates its columns by removing columns
+which only appear in the test data and by adding columns as zero-columns which only exist in the
+training document-term matrix.

 ```
 test_dtm <- MetaNLP("data/example_test.csv")